 The Audit Committee assessed the corporate good governance practice using the evaluation practice with reference to the principle designated in corporate good governance for listed companies (namely, 'Corporate Governance Self Assessment') of Stock Exchange of Thailand and consider in tandem with the assessment criteria of corporate good governance of Thai Listed Companies initiated by the Association of Thailand Institute of Directors for Audit Committee to acknowledge some Company errors that can be improved and corrected as well as developed.
-Moreover, the Audit Committee also designated the channel for staff to voice the suggestion for ways to improve on the corporate good governance of Thai Listed Companies as of 2015 (namely, Corporate Governance Report of Thai Listed Companies 2015), the Company has been evaluated by Association of Thai Institute of Directors as follows :
+Moreover, the Audit Committee also designated the channel for staff to voice the suggestion for ways to improve on the corporate good governance through Internal Audit and Investor Relations division.
+However, in the assessment of good corporate governance of Thai Listed Companies as of 2016 (namely, Corporate Governance Report of Thai Listed Companies 2016), the Company has been evaluated by Association of Thai Institute of Directors as follows:

-Item 2015 2014 2013
+Item 2016 2015 2014

-Listed Companies in total of (%) 75 72 78
+Listed Companies in total of (%) 78 75 72

-Group of Companies in SET100 (%) 84 81 88
+Group of Companies in SET100 (%) 86 84 81

-Group of Companies in SET50 (%) 87 85 91
+Group of Companies in SET50 (%) 88 87 85

-SE-EDUCATION Public Co., Ltd. (%) 92 92 94
+SE-EDUCATION Public Co., Ltd. (%) 90 92 92